mhanley00/TriviaGame/README.md

 This web app is a twist on classic trivia games.
 Built for fans of Saturday Night Live (SNL), the questions are all adapted from the classic Celebrity Jeopardy sketches.

-Unlike the characters in Celebrity Jeopardy, my guess is _you_ can answer all of these correctly.
+Just click on the buttons next to each answer choice and click submit before the clock runs out.
+Unlike the characters in Celebrity Jeopardy, my guess is _you_ can answer all of these correctly 😉.

-I selected my personal favorite quotes from various SNL's Celebrity Jeopardy sketches and wrote them into.

 Trivia Game is composed of HTML, JavaScript, and jQuery.